ExCL-Docs/excl-user-docs/quick-start-guides/conda-and-spack-installation.md

 # Conda and Spack Installation

 This guide goes over the recommended way to install [Conda](https://docs.conda.io/en/latest/) and [Spack](https://spack-tutorial.readthedocs.io/en/latest/) in ExCL.
-If you are already familiar with the Conda and Spack installation process, then the main takeaway is to install both packages in `/noback/<userid>` since the installations can become quite large (>50GB) and they typically do not need to be backed up.
-Another recommendation is to store the `environment.yml` and `spack.yaml` files in your git repositories to make it easy to recreate the Conda and Spack environments required for that project.
+If you are already familiar with the Conda and Spack installation process, then these tools can be installed to their default locations.
+One recommendation is to store the `environment.yml` and `spack.yaml` files in your git repositories to make it easy to recreate the Conda and Spack environments required for that project.
 The remainder of this page goes over the installation in more detail.

 ## Installing Conda